First concentration camp established at Dachau, Germany for political opponents.

 In a nationwide pogrom (attack) called Kristallnacht, the Nazis and their collaborators burn synagogues and loot Jewish homes and businesses.
 Approximately 30,000 Jewish men imprisoned in concentration camps.

-In Bavarian Square Jews only allowed to sit on benches marked with yellow color.
+In Bavarian Square Jews only allowed to sit on benches marked with a yellow color

 Jew's last will and testaments are no longer valid